davidrhodus/gtc2017/slides.md

 [column,class="col-xs-4"]

-- cuCtxCreate/cuCtxDestroy based time delta from api trace
+- nvprof api trace: time delta from cuCtxCreate/cuCtxDestroy

 - nvenc codec consumes 30-50% of the ffmpeg process time only